|

 Alderley Edge, Cheshire.

-Aldermaston, Berkshire, St. Mary the Virgin.
-SU 596 650. © Jill Bennett.
+Virgin.
+SU 5966 6498. © Jill Bennett.

-Another view. © Roy Graham.
+Another view, © Roy Graham.

 Interior, from an old postcard in Judy Flynn's collection.